What To Do With Return to A-Z Guide

 Lithium-ion batteries

-Rechargeable lithium-ion batteries are accepted for recycling at the Drop-Off Station, if undamaged.
-A damaged battery is defined as bloated, leaking, corrosion on terminals, or dented.
+Undamaged and damaged rechargeable lithium-ion batteries are accepted for recycling at Washtenaw County's Home Toxics disposal site (appointments are required).
 To prevent fires, please tape the ends/terminals of each battery before recycling them.
-Washtenaw County's Home Toxics will take undamaged and damaged batteries.
 Before taking them in, you must contact Washtenaw Home Toxics for proper packaging requirements.

 Recycle Right!